rsdoiel/antenna/archives/2025/snapshots_2025.25.md

 <blockquote>
 <p>So, in January or February 2021, another Anthropic cofounder, Ben Mann, downloaded Books3, an online library of 196,640 books that he knew had been assembled from unauthorized copies of copyrighted books — that is, pirated.
 Anthropic's next pirated acquisitions involved downloading distributed, reshared copies of other pirate libraries.
 In June 2021, Mann downloaded in this way at least five million copies of books from Library Genesis, or LibGen, which he knew had been pirated.
 And, in July 2022, Anthropic likewise downloaded at least two million copies of books from the Pirate Library Mirror, or PiLiMi, which Anthropic knew had been pirated.</p>
 </blockquote>
-<p>Books3 was also listed as <a href="https://simonwillison.net/2023/Aug/27/wordcamp-llms/#how-they-are-trained">part of the training data</a> for Meta's LLaMA training data!</p>
+<p>Books3 was also listed as <a href="https://simonwillison.net/2023/Aug/27/wordcamp-llms/#how-they-are-trained">part of the training data</a> for Meta's first LLaMA model!</p>
 <p>Anthropic apparently used these sources of data to help build an internal "research library" of content that they then filtered and annotated and used in training runs.</p>
 <p>Books turned out to be a very valuable component of the "data mix" to train strong models.
 By 2024 Anthropic had a new approach to collecting them: purchase and scan millions of print books!</p>
 <blockquote>